Shaping the future of your construction business

 But it doesn’t work that way.

-You still have to do the hard work of building a brand and a reputation, of being first in your chosen market niche…and then telling your market who you are.
+You still have to do the hard work of building a brand and a reputation, of being first in your chosen market segment…and then telling your market who you are.

 Being great isn’t enough.
 Your market has to believe in your greatness.

-This theme focuses on knowing your market, selecting the right niche and planting your own flag there.
+This theme focuses on knowing your market, selecting the right market segment and planting your company flag there.

 All of the effort that you have made in developing your construction knowledge, crafting the right marketing message, setting up a client-centric business, building a knowledgeable crew of subcontractors, and a hundred other tasks will mean nothing if you can’t produce a timely, comprehensive and professional estimate.